YugabyteDB-Samples/yb-workload-simulator/README.md

 From here you can select the “hamburger” menu at the top and simulate your own workload!

-Now go back to your terminal and within the Yugabyte folder (the same place where you started the node cluster).
+Now go back to your terminal and within the YugabyteDB folder (the same place where you started the node cluster).
 And you can stop a node by executing the following command

 ```sh
 ./bin/yb-ctl stop_node 2